MinnowBoard-org/website/pages/about/about.md

 ## About the MinnowBoard.org Foundation
-The MinnowBoard.org Foundation is a is an Oregon-based non-profit providing education and promotion of the design and use of open-source software and hardware in embedded computing, including for the Internet of Things.
+The MinnowBoard.org Foundation is an Oregon-based non-profit providing education and promotion of the design and use of open-source software and hardware in embedded computing, including for the Internet of Things.
 The foundation supports the Open Source Hardware Association (OSHWA.org) principles.